Minnesota COVID-19 cases increasing among long-term care residents and workers

 In the absence of a vaccine, health officials say the only way to control the virus is for everyone to wear a mask in public places, practice hand hygiene, social distance and avoid large gatherings.

-Each new infection can start a chain of illness that can spread to those who have contact with someone who is more likely to develop COVID-19 complications, including the elderly or those with compromised immune symptoms.
+Each new infection can start a chain of illness that can eventually reach those who are more likely to develop COVID-19 complications, including the elderly or those with compromised immune symptoms.

-The pandemic took hold in the state’s long-term care facilities early and it spread rapidly.
+The pandemic took hold in the state’s long-term care facilities early and spread rapidly.

 New cases decreased after new protocols were introduced to supply facilities with personal protective equipment and testing was expanded.

-Still, there have been nearly 7,900 cases among long-term care residents and workers, with 1,241 resident deaths.
+Altogether, there have been nearly 7,900 cases among long-term care residents and workers, which account for 13% of the 59,185 confirmed cases in the state.

+But 76% of the state’s 1,640 coronavirus-related deaths have been residents of nursing homes and assisted-living facilities.
+Of the four additional deaths announced Friday, one was a long-term care resident.

+A total of 556 new confirmed COVID-19 cases were reported Friday on a volume of nearly 16,000 tests.

+Hospitalizations had a net one-day loss of 19, with 300 patients needing hospital-level care, including 155 in intensive care.

-The outbreaks led to restrictions on visits by family members and friends.
-Many of Minnesota’s 1,700 senior care communities had become like small fortresses, with “No Visitor” signs blanketing their entrances.
-Families resorted to dropping off care packages at the front doors and waving at their loved ones from a distance.
+The initial outbreaks led to restrictions on visits by family members and friends.
+Many of Minnesota’s 2,000 senior care communities had become like small fortresses, with “No Visitor” signs blanketing their entrances.

-But citing encouraging trends, the state began to relax the lockdown restrictions in mid-June, by allowing people to visit with their loved ones outside the homes, provided they wear masks and maintain social distancing.
-Then last month, many long-term facilities began allowing indoor visits by designated family members and outside caregivers, under new guidance issued by the state.
+Citing encouraging trends, the state began to relax the lockdown restrictions in mid-June, by allowing people to visit outside the homes, provided they wear masks and maintain social distancing.
+Then last month, many long-term facilities began allowing indoor visits by designated family members and outside caregivers.

-State regulators say they are not ready to pull back on these visits, mostly because they help counter the social isolation that can lead to health problems.
+State regulators say they are not ready to pull back on these visits, mostly because they help ease the social isolation that can lead to behavioral and health problems.

 They are considering alterations that would set visitation policies based on the infection rates in the community, similar to the decentralized approach that was developed for schools.